 Application Procedure

-Applicants to the Dual Degree Program must submit formal applications for admission to the School of Law and to the Harry S Truman School of Public Affairs accompanied by a statement requesting permission to pursue the Dual Degree Program.
+Applicants to the Dual Degree Program must submit formal applications for admission to the School of Law and to the Harry S Truman School of Government and Public Affairs accompanied by a statement requesting permission to pursue the Dual Degree Program.

 Students must meet the requirements for admission to both programs.
 Contact the Truman School and the School of Law for further information on admissions requirements.